Cleaning Validation Best Practices for Drugs, Biologics and Personal Care Products

 • Calculated criteria vs. documented process capability

-• The correct way to implement a Grouping/matrix concept: How to use product/equipment matrix and risk matrix to select protocol challenge conditions, worst case products & equipment and determine acceptance criteria
+• The correct way to implement a grouping/matrix concept: How to use product/equipment matrix and risk matrix to select protocol challenge conditions, worst case products, and equipment, and determine acceptance criteria

 Install a Life Cycle Management Program for Cleaning Validation Maintenance